As a new photographer, it’s inevitable that you’re going to make mistakes. Some of the most common

 1. Not Knowing the Settings on Your Camera

-Chances are you just spent hundreds, or maybe thousands of dollars on a new camera.
-You’ll probably be surprised to see the user manual is a puny, poorly written, black and white book that you can’t read without a darn magnifying glass.
 Fortunately, most camera user manuals are now available online and in PDF format.
-Your camera may include a disk with the manual, or you can download a PDF version of the manual from the camera manufacturer website.
+Your camera may include a disk with the manual, or you can download a PDF version of the manual from the camera manufacturer’s website.

-Before you take another photo, READ THE MANUAL from read the user manual from front to back!!!
+Before you take another photo, READ THE MANUAL from reading the user manual from front to back!!!
 And when you’re done, read it again!

 - Shutter Speed